-Trade Teams are traditionally defined as a privately owned entity with a self-selected membership.
-On-site race support is often given to members including coaching, technical and managerial services.
-They typically organize races, training activities or social events either for their own members, members of other clubs, teams, or UCI/CCA licence holders.
+Trade Teams are privately owned entities with a select membership focused on racing and competition.
+Members of trade teams often receive coaching, equipment support, and team management services.
+Trade Teams typically organize training activities or sanction races either for their own members, members of other clubs, teams, or UCI/CCA licence holders.
 Trade Team athletes must hold a UCI Race Licence.

-The insurance provided is the same as in Question 1, but while working in a technical capacity for the affiliated team.
-Some technical licenses require certification i.e. NCCP, Provincial C Commissaire and require a code of conduct to be signed.
+The insurance provided is the same as in Question 1, but while working in a technical capacity for the affiliated Trade Team.
+Some technical licences require certification i.e. NCCP, Provincial C Commissaire and require a Code of Conduct to be signed.

-If an accident occurs while participating in a club activity, a club member has 30 days to report an injury.
+If an accident occurs while participating in a trade team activity, a trade team member has 30 days to report an injury.
 Ride leaders, instructors, and coaches are expected to submit accident reports within 1-7 days, depending on the severity of the accident.

 The first step in the process is submitting an Accident Report Form to Cycling BC.
 Visit cyclingbc.net/accident to complete the form.